OpenBSD: Development

 Development is continuous, and team management is open and tiered.
 Anyone with appropriate skills may contribute, with commit rights being awarded on merit and de Raadt acting as coordinator.
 Two official releases are made per year, with the version number incremented by 0.1, and these are each supported for twelve months (two release cycles).
 Snapshot releases are also available at frequent intervals.

 Maintenance patches for supported releases may be applied using syspatch, manually or by updating the system against the patch branch of the CVS source repository for that release.
 Alternatively, a system administrator may opt to upgrade to the next snapshot release using sysupgrade, or by using the -current branch of the CVS repository, in order to gain pre-release access to recently added features.
 The sysupgrade tool can also upgrade to the latest stable release version.

 The generic OpenBSD kernel provided by default is strongly recommended for end users, in contrast to operating systems that recommend user kernel customization.

 Packages outside the base system are maintained by CVS through a ports tree and are the responsibility of the individual maintainers, known as porters.
-As well as keeping the current branch up to date, porters are expected to apply appropriate bug-fixes and maintenance fixes to branches of their package for OpenBSD's supported releases.
+As well as keeping the current branch up to date, porters are expected to apply appropriate bug-fixes and maintenance fixes to branches of their packages for OpenBSD's supported releases.
 Ports are generally not subject to the same continuous auditing as the base system due to lack of manpower.

 Binary packages are built centrally from the ports tree for each architecture.
 This process is applied for the current version, for each supported release, and for each snapshot.
 Administrators are recommended to use the package mechanism rather than build the package from the ports tree, unless they need to perform their own source changes.

 OpenBSD's developers regularly meet at special events called hackathons, where they "sit down and code", emphasizing productivity.

 Most new releases include a song.